AlGepe/OmniSnippets_JS/docs/codeBasics/aim4Lazy.rst

 First thing you should do when you are tackling a new coding challenge is to organize the main structure of your code in the best way. *The best way* here means fewer lines of code, most understandable way and, if possible, using reusable code.
 If I may be so bold, here is a recommendation on how to organise the code for a big JS project (something like a marketing calculator).

+#.
+Find what the requirements of your code are (e.g.: what are the inputs/outputs?)
+#.
+Divide the problem into smaller tasks.
+Don't think coding yet.
+#.
+Make a dependency tree with all the tasks to be performed
+#.
+Group those tasks that are similar enough that can be done with one function/loop
+#.
+Start translating your tree into code.
+Try to reuse your code as much as possible (make functions, loops...)
+#.
+Feel the pain of making mistakes, testing, finding mistakes, fixing them, making more...
+#.
+Once you're done fixing all the issues with your code and our BB, publish
+#.
+Enjoy the smug feeling of being a better coder, and all the praises of anyone that touches your calculator again.
+#.
+Buy everyone a drink to celebrate (maybe?) [#f2]_

+You should feel free to come up with your own action plan, something that works for you and helps you make better code with less effort and time invested

+It might seem like unnecessary steps to take when you just want to get a calculator ready and published, but it generally pays off in the long run.
+Specially if you're working on a large project and you are risking having to jump through a lot of hurdles you imposed on yourself simply because you didn't plan your code properly and now is to late to re-do it all over.

+There are, however, situations in which going through all this laborious process might indeed not be worth it.
+It is all about finding the balance between spending an eternity in making the best calculator humanly possible and delivering your work quickly and efficiently.
+This fine line we have to walk as calculatorians is exactly what we will explore in the next section.

 ..
 Breaking down the problem into smaller and smaller parts => plan so you don't rewrite